Women in Music Pt. III: Release

 The album's first single, "Summer Girl", preceded the album by several months, becoming the first of three (at the time) standalone singles released that same year, along with "Now I'm in It" and "Hallelujah", with a music video for each release, all directed by frequent collaborator Paul Thomas Anderson.

+Interesting, the vinyl pressing LP is meant to be played at 45 rpm, historically used only for singles (45's).

+Used in this way, it creates higher quality audio reproduction due to the faster rotation, which can allow for more information to be etched into the grooves of the vinyl.

 Critical reception

 Women in Music Pt.
 III was met with universal acclaim from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 89, based on 23 reviews.
 The album was a New York Times Critic's Pick and was featured on Pitchfork's Best New Music.

 Many critics noted the trio's use of new sounds and exploration of new genres on the album.
-Writing for Pitchfork, Aimee Cliff called it "Haim as we haven’t quite heard them before: not just eminently proficient musicians, entertainers, and 'women in music,' but full of flaws and contradictions, becoming something much greater."
-Cliff wrote that the album "eschew[s] Haim's usual summery rock to find the right genre for the mood" sometimes mixing multiple genres within the same track.
+Writing for Pitchfork, Aimee Cliff called it "Haim as we haven't quite heard them before: not just eminently proficient musicians, entertainers, and 'women in music,' but full of flaws and contradictions, becoming something much greater."
+Cliff wrote that the album "eschew[s] Haim's usual summery rock to find the right genre for the mood", sometimes mixing multiple genres within the same track.
 Lindsay Zoladz, writing for The New York Times, remarked that the record "clears a welcome path forward for the group's sound," cautioning that "every so often they overstuff the arrangements with one too many sonic quirks or spoken-word bridges, but more often than not their risks are rewarding."
-Reviewing in his Substack-published "Consumer Guide" column, Robert Christgau applauded Batmanglij for enhancing the band's compositions, in which, "from booty calls to dreams so much sweeter than what anyone wakes up to in this cruel time, the lyrics evoke the pains and complexities of the single life each of these seamless siblings is obliged to face alone after all."
+Reviewing in his "Consumer Guide" column, Robert Christgau applauded Batmanglij for enhancing the band's compositions, in which, "from booty calls to dreams so much sweeter than what anyone wakes up to in this cruel time, the lyrics evoke the pains and complexities of the single life each of these seamless siblings is obliged to face alone after all."

 In July 2020, the album was included on Entertainment Weekly and Slant Magazine's list of the best albums of 2020 so far.